rax-incubate/gcp-image-processing-example-app/Readme.md

 If you have reached this far, you have a fully working application but to confirm let's do an end-to-end test.

  * Run the following end-to-end test.
-This will upload a sample image and put it through the different stages of text extraction, syntax extraction, sentiment analysis and finally delete the image.
-If you are using a different GCS Bucket, update the GS_BUCKET variabel in the code.
+This will upload a sample image and put it through the different stages of text extraction, syntax extraction, sentiment analysis and finally, delete the image.
+If you used a different GCS Bucket, update the GS_BUCKET variable in the code.
 If you are doing this in a demo, it is most likely to fail :-)
   ```
   cd $CALVIN_REPO/tests
   python end-to-end-test.py